 News can cause stock prices to rise or fall if it is seen as good or bad news for the company in question.
 For example, if a company announces strong earnings or releases a new product that is well-received by the market, its stock price is likely to rise.
 Conversely, negative news such as a product recall or allegations of fraud can lead to a stock price decline.

 We have all been there.
-Have you bought a stock you really thought was a winner, like the perfect first date, it looked good, it felt good, it sounded good, it smelled right, and most of all it acted right.
+Have you bought a stock you thought was a winner, like the perfect first date?
+It looked good, felt good, sounded good, smelled right, and most of all, acted right.
 Even when it came to paying the bill, they paid.

 The bill, of course, was the earnings report.
-The earnings were great, the chart looked good, the fundamentals looked great; it had an order book of new contracts in a booming economy, an industry leader delivering a good service.
-Yet when the excellent earnings were reported, beating estimates no less; the stock plummeted by 50% in one day.
+The earnings were great, the chart looked good, and the fundamentals looked great; it had an order book of new contracts in a booming economy and an industry leader delivering a good service.
+Yet when the excellent earnings were reported, beating estimates no less, the stock plummeted by 50% in one day.

 Did you know that unless you pay for the premium services offered by Bloomberg and Reuters, you receive the news with a 30-minute delay?
 The playing field is not quite level.
 That is why you pay the premium price.